-Apparently, sending your rebate in exactly as their instructions say and still not receiving your rebate is not considered a scam to Grace at T-fal.
+Apparently, sending your rebate in exactly as their instructions say and still not receiving your rebate is not considered a scam to ** at T-fal.
 I worked at Office Max for a long time.
-I have delt with many rebate scams.
+I have dealt with many rebate scams.
 This is one of them.

 Update: A T-fal drone continues to say the rebate isn't a scam.
 It is when the customer submitted all the information that was required and still didn't get the rebate.
 This is common with rebates.
 Rebate companies often claim they didn't receive all of the information in an attempt to cause the customer to give-up.
-More information on this is available at http://www.consumeraffairs.com/consumerism/rebate_madness01.html.
 Also, if rebates weren't scams, the manufacturers wouldn't make you jump though hoops.